Cierra-Runis/qweather_icons/example/qweather_icons/README.md

 # example

-QWeatherIcon Gallery, to use it quickly, see [Example Web Page](https://) has built.
+QWeatherIcon Gallery, to use it quickly just run this example.